-Typical Implementing Zoning Districts New Lot Sizes R-1, R-1(A), R-2 Residential B-1 Local Business, LC-1 Limited Commercial (limited use of these districts, for neighborhood-serving commercial sites) Existing commercial uses/zoning districts may be expanded to include additional land.
+Typical Implementing Zoning Districts SFR-1, SFR-08 Single FamilyR-1, R-1(A), R-2\Residential, and HAM-R Hamlet Residential are typical.
+HAM-M Hamlet Mixed UseB-1 Local Business, LC\1 Limited Commercial may be used on a (limited use of these districts, basis for neighborhood-serving commercial sites.)
+Existing commercial uses/zoning districts may be expanded to include additional land.
 Minimum lot size is 20,000 square feet, provided that soil tests determine that the lot is suitable for an on-site waste treatment system (holding tanks not recommended).
-Maximum lot size is 1 acre, except to the minimum greater size necessary due to unusual land configuration, to better protect farmland, for commercial uses, and/or to enhance rural or scenic character, as determined by the Town Board.
+Maximum lot size is I acre, except to the minimum greater size necessary due to unusual land configuration, to better protect farmland, for commercial uses, and/or to enhance rural or scenic character, as determined by the Town Board.

 - 1. See Figure 3: Transfer of Development Rights (TDR) Program for TDR program description. - 2.
 Lands in the Neighborhood Development Area may qualify as TDR Receiving Areas, per the policies in Figure 3. - 3.
 For each Residential Density Unit (RDU) transferred from a TDR Sending Area to a Neighborhood Development Area, the developer is able to develop eight housing units above the number of housing units allocated to the May 15, 1982 parcel, provided that the developer met all other applicable regulations and policies.
 See policy 5 under the "TDR Receiving Areas" section of Figure 3 for alternatives for unused housing units following such a transfer. - 4.
-To build one or more residences on any For-new all-lots zoned residential and created after January 1, 1981, a-the parcel owner must have a RDU based on the acreage they he or she owns as further described in Figure 2: Residential Density Unit (RDU) Principle, or obtain an RDU originating from a TDR Sending Area, or both.
+To build one or more residences on any new lot zoned residential and created after January I, 1981, the parcel owner must have an RDU based on the acreage he or she owns as further described in Figure 2: Residential Density Unit (RDU) Principle, obtain an RDU originating from a TDR Sending Area, or both.
 For each RDU assigned to the Neighborhood Development Area parcel per Figure 2, one housing unit will be allowed, subject to compliance with other applicable policies of this Plan and Town ordinances.
 For each RDU obtained from a TDR Sending Area, the transfer ratio incentive in Figure 3 shall apply.
 So, for example, an owner of an undeveloped 80 acres in the Neighborhood Development Area who acquires two RDUs from a TDR Sending Area is allowed 16 housing units from the transferred RDUs (2 transferred RDUs x transfer ratio incentive of 8), plus two additional housing units assigned to the 80-acre parcel land area as a base under the RDU principle in Figure 2, for a maximum of 18 housing units. - 5.
 Legally created lots zoned residential prior to January 1, 1981 may be developed with residences and divided without having to meet the Town's RDU and TDR requirements.